 - Marbles are awarded verbally in and outside of the classroom and placed in the child's house pot.
-Any member of staff can give any child a marble at any time of the school day when they demonstrate positive expected behaviour. - At the end of the week the marbles in each pot are counted.
+Any member of staff can give any child a marble at any time of the school day when they demonstrate positive expected behaviour reflecting with the child on the REACH skill that they have used. - At the end of the week the marbles in each pot are counted.
 Year 6 children are responsible for recording the points for each class and ensuring the totals for each house are kept up to date.
 These are shared on a Friday in our celebration assembly.